communications-aagnyasoft/privacy-policy/README.md

 In addition, we may use third party services such as Google Analytics that collect, monitor and analyze this …

+Location Information

+We collect and process information about your device's location.
+This includes:
+- Precise location data using GPS, wireless networks, cell towers, and Bluetooth
+- Location information is used to provide location-based features and improve our services

+Camera Access

+Our application may request access to your device's camera for certain features.
+When you grant camera permissions:
+- We may collect and process images and videos you choose to share
+- Camera access is used only for specific functionality like profile photos or document scanning
+- We do not capture camera data without your explicit action
+- You can revoke camera permissions at any time through your device settings

+User Access Details

+We collect information about how you access and use our services, including:
+- Device information (hardware model, operating system version, unique device identifiers)
+- Login information and account activity
+- Features and pages you interact with
+- Time, frequency and duration of your activities
+- App performance and usage statistics

+This information helps us:
+- Authenticate users and prevent fraud
+- Analyze service performance
+- Improve user experience
+- Troubleshoot technical issues

 Communications

-We may use your Personal Information to contact you with newsletters, marketing or promotional materials and other information that ...
+We may use your Personal Information to contact you with newsletters, marketing or promotional materials and other information.

 Cookies